PaulMur/Website-Development/README.md

 * Dinner With Gail
 * MiHost

 Websites are developed using HTML5 and Javascript, and each website should be responsive.
+Development that requires external libraries should make use of those included in this repository as they are know to work.
+The use of external libraries needs to be motivated.
+The following libraries are available:
+* jQuery 2.1.4
+* Bootstrap 3.3.6

 ## Development Environments
 ### Windows